-- Tilt testing: the patient lies flat on the table and is attached to an ECG and a blood pressure monitor.
-After a short time the table is tilted head up to 60° or 70° and the position maintained for 35 minutes; 400 micrograms sublingual GTN may be used if no symptoms have developed after 20 minutes.
+- The patient lies flat on the table and is attached to an ECG and a beat-to-beat blood pressure monitor.
+After 10 minutes supine the table is tilted head up to 70° and the position maintained for 35 minutes; 400 micrograms sublingual GTN may be used if no symptoms have developed after 20 minutes.
 50-60% of patients with unexplained syncope develop symptoms after about 20 minutes.

-- Most patients with syncope require only reassurance and education regarding the nature of the problem and avoidance of triggering events - eg, avoiding prolonged standing in a hot environment or having a hot bath.
+- Most patients with NMS require only an explanation, reassurance and education regarding the nature of the problem and avoidance of triggering events - eg, avoiding prolonged standing in a hot environment or having a hot bath.

 - They should be advised to take action at the first warning sign of collapse:

-- If it is imminent, lie down flat with the legs up on a chair or against a wall or sit down with the head between the knees.
+- Lie down flat with the legs up on a chair or against a wall or sit down, ideally on the ground, with the head between the knees.

-- Squatting down on the heels can be very effective and is less noticeable in public.
+- Squat down on the heels; this can be very effective and is less noticeable in public.

 - These techniques help move venous blood that has pooled in the limbs, aiding circulation to the brain.

-- When feeling better, get up carefully.
+- When feeling better, advise them to get up carefully.
 If symptoms return, resume the position.

-- Treatment may be required if syncope is very frequent, the patient is at risk of injury as attacks are unpredictable, or if syncope occurs during high-risk activities such as driving.
-However, treatment options are limited and include:
+- Treatment may be desired if syncope is very frequent, is unpredictable or could occur during high-risk activities such as driving.
+However, treatment options are limited: